You may also like

 By and large, business customers want fewer and less frequent delivery notifications than end consumers do.
 Your typical customer waiting for a parcel might want daily updates leading up to the delivery and multiple notifications on the day the order is actually set to arrive.
 This is overkill when your customer is a contractor running a busy jobsite, but that doesn’t mean that you can skip the communication stage entirely.

 To ensure that on-time in your routing system translates into the right time for your customers, you need to send emails and texts at the right cadence throughout the process.
 This might include a delivery confirmation or a schedule notification so the customer has a record of the order amount and ETA—and it should absolutely include notifications if a truck is running late or there are any other changes to the plan.
-Ideally, you’d be able to develop different communications and cadences for different product or service types (e.g. installation vs. delivery), in order to create a delivery experience that will keep your customers coming back the next time they need to order supplies and materials.

-Again, end customers in retail or other B2C areas are probably more likely to check a live order tracking portal for a particular delivery than someone trying to keep things on schedule at a job site.
+Again, end customers in retail or other B2C areas are more likely to check a live order tracking portal for a particular delivery than someone trying to keep things on schedule at a job site.
 But providing this kind of real-time visibility can still add real value.
 For one thing, it forces you to ensure that level of real-time visibility internally—which can help you manage exceptions, spot potential late deliveries, and reduce disruptions throughout the delivery process.

-Of course, true real-time visibility is about more than just GPS tracking on a map.
+True real-time visibility is about more than just GPS tracking on a map.
 It requires you to map delivery order statuses onto real-time location data and predictive ETA calculations.
 To make this happen, you need a constant stream of data coming in from drivers in the field as they start and finish jobs.
 This data then has to be processed rapidly and factored into ETA calculations to see if you’re still on track to reach all the stops on a particular route at the right time.
 And once this data is processed, it needs to be presented in a way that can be understood at a glance.

 This might sound like a high hurdle to clear—but when you’re trying to turn around an order within a few hours, this kind of visibility can be invaluable to you and your customers.